KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 * WILL MY FUNCTION INPUT BE MODIFIED?
 (Y/N) (to const or not to const)

 ### Returns
-* Generally try to only return type neResult for error checking
+* Generally try to only return type ctResult for error checking
-* Return value optimization should only be applied in performance critical code (
+* Return value optimization should only be applied in performance critical code.

 ### Arrays
 * Fixed sizes must be #defined in the global defines file